CraftAcademyLabs/ca_course/bdd_with_rails.md

 Running your specs now (`rspec`) will result in all green tests.

-At this point we can go back to our acceptance test and run Cucumber again.
+At this point, we can go back to our acceptance test and run Cucumber again.
 We are still not in the green, but we should have a different error message.

 Now, we need to modify the controller as well as the view to actually display \(or try to display\) our articles.